-Inhalational anthrax - Acute Pulmonary Infections
+Inhalational anthrax - Pulmonary

 Naturally occurring cases of the inhalational form are extremely rare in developed countries.
 Bacillus anthracis has been classified by the Centers for Disease Control and Prevention (CDC) as a Category A bioterrorism agent, and if anthrax were to be intentionally dispersed, the most likely syndromes would be inhalational and cutaneous.